virtualmin/virtualmin.com/content/docs/Advanced Tutorials/how-to-configure-ldap.md

  An LDAP server is responsible for managing the data files that make up an LDAP database, and providing access to that data to clients via the network.
 The most popular free LDAP server is OpenLDAP ([http://www.openldap.org/](http://www.openldap.org/ "http://www.openldap.org/")), which is available for pretty much all Unix-like operating systems.

-If you are running a CentOS, Fedora or Redhat Enterprise system, OpenLDAP can be installed with the command :
+If you are running EL system, such as Alma, Rocky, Fedora, Oracle or Red Hat, OpenLDAP can be installed with the command :

 ```
-yum install openldap openldap-servers openldap-devel openldap-clients perl-LDAP
+dnf install openldap openldap-servers openldap-devel openldap-clients perl-LDAP
 ```

-On CentOS, Fedora and Redhat Enterprise systems, the built-in LDAP server configuration will be used by default, which is not optimal for high-performance environments.
-To use a better configuration, run these commands :
+To start and enable the server, run the following command :

 ```
-cp /etc/openldap/DB_CONFIG.example /var/lib/ldap/DB_CONFIG
-/etc/init.d/ldap start
+systemctl enable --now slapd
 ```

 On an Ubuntu or Debian system, the command to use is :

 ```
-apt-get install slapd php-net-ldap
+apt-get install slapd libnet-ldap-perl
 ```

 On other operating systems, you will probably have to download, compile and install OpenLDAP manually.
 You should also install the `Net::LDAP` Perl module, which Webmin and Virtualmin need to talk to the server.